seapagan/form-catch/README.md

 the form is submitted.

 On submitting this, you will recieve a 'slug' parameter back, which should be used in your HTML forms.
-You will also recive an 'action' parameter whioch includes the full URL needed for your form.
+You will also recive an 'action' parameter which includes the full URL needed for your form.

 ```json